Ruwen-Yi/academic-projects/Statistical Machine Learning/readme.md

 # Statistical Machine Learning Algorithms
-This repository contains the implementation of two popular statistical machine learning algorithms: K-Means clustering and Support Vector Machine (SVM) classification.
+Hi, I am Ruwen.
+This directory contains the implementation of two popular statistical machine learning algorithms: K-Means clustering and Support Vector Machine (SVM) classification.
 </br>
 These algorithms are fundamental in the field of machine learning and can be used for various data analysis and pattern recognition tasks.